-1. A simple majority of those casting votes (not including abstentions) on administrative and operational issues

-2. A 66% majority of those casting votes (not including abstentions) on technical issues.
+- 1. A simple majority of those casting votes (not including abstentions) on administrative and operational issues - 2.
+At least 66% of those casting votes (not including abstentions) on technical issues.

 It is the responsibility of the WG chair to ensure that the results of a vote are fair and representative.
 If a member of the PWG has an issue, the WG Chair decision may be appealed to the PWG Steering Committee.